 Any portion of the principal amount of the notes that is equal to \$1,000 or an integral multiple of \$1,000 may be repurchased if properly tendered and not withdrawn by the holder.
-Lamar Advertising's offer to repurchase the notes will remain open for 20 business days or until the repurchase date, whichever is later.
+Lamar Advertising's offer to repurchase the notes will remain open for 20 business days or until the business day prior to the repurchase date, whichever is later.